 Cookies can be stored in the browser temporarily as "session cookies" or for a certain period of time as so-called permanent cookies.
 "Session cookies" are automatically deleted when the browser is closed.
 Permanent cookies have a specific storage period.
 Cookies make it possible in particular to recognise a browser the next time it visits our website and thus, for example, to measure the reach of our website.
 However, permanent cookies can also be used for online marketing, for example.

-7.2 Server log files
+7.2 Server logfiles

 7.3 Tracking pixels

-8. Notifications and messages
+8. Notifications and communications

 8.1 Performance and reach measurement